Maid of Honour Duties: The Ultimate Guide

 Provide assistance to the bride in all aspects of wedding planning

-As mentioned before, The Maid of Honour is expected to provide assistance to the bride in all aspects of wedding planning, from selecting a venue and making decisions about decorations to helping with the guest list and addressing wedding invitations.
-The Maid of Honour duties before the wedding day include:
+As mentioned before, The Maid of Honour is expected to provide assistance to the couple in all aspects of wedding planning process, from selecting a venue and making decisions about decorations to helping with the guest list and addressing wedding invites.
+The duties before the big day include:

-1. Helping the bride to select a venue, catering, decorations and other services.
+1. Helping to select a venue, catering, decorations and other services.

 2. Draw up a list of guests and make sure they are all invited.